solacol/offsec-tex-exam-templates/README.md

 - Structure is not completely the same as in the original templates, so feel free to adjust as needed

 ### IMPORTANT - README
 According to Offensive Security copyright, it has to be asked for permission to share parts etc. of the template or similar.
-After asking for permission to do so, the final result is, that I'm free to share my template as long s it doesn't contain any OffSec logos or copyright information.
+After asking for permission to do so, the final result is, that I'm free to share my template as long as it doesn't contain any OffSec logos or copyright information.

 This means, at least in my mind, I can provide a template with placeholders (here: orange `todos`).
 I've tried to make it as easy as possible, so that everybody can just replace the files and placeholders as needed.
 Logos can be extracted by just using the most recent OffSec `Word/LibreOffice` templates and saving the images as `img/default/head.png` and `img/default/mid.png`